ApiniLabs/PAC-ID-Resolver/README.md

 3. Substitute the variables in the matching entries
 4. Return an ordered list of **Service Name**s, **User Intent**s, **Service Type**s and resolved **URL**s

+> [!TIP]
+> To enhance performance and user experience, consider integrating the `PAC-ID Resolver` within the end-user software application.
+This enables asynchronous and parallel execution of steps 1-4, allowing users to receive resolved URLs promptly, even as mapping table(s) are being loaded.
+Since fetching mapping tables may incur delays or become impossible due to network issues, it's advisable for `PAC-ID Resolver`s to incorporate intelligent caching mechanisms as a best practice.

 ### 1. Retrieving Mapping Table(s)
 The following methods SHALL be used to retrieve mapping table(s).